-If a GRO, Emergency Shelter or RTC is on probation, then the CPS Associate Commissioner must provide advanced approval prior to placement.
-EMPOWER Intake and Placement Staff must submit the placement request to the DFPS Division Administrator for Placement.
+If a GRO, RTC or Emergency Shelter is on probation, then the CPS Associate Commissioner must provide advanced approval prior to placement.
+4Kids4Families Intake Staff must submit the placement request to the DFPS Division Administrator for Placement.
 Once reviewed, the placement request is submitted to the Associate Commissioner for final approval.